Stocks Brush Off North Korea's Latest Missile Launch

 Continue Reading Below

-Stocks remained largely buoyant after the latest provocation from North Korea, which fired a missile over Japan for the second time in a month late Thursday.
+Major indexes also remained buoyant after the latest provocation from North Korea, which fired a missile over Japan for the second time in a month late Thursday.

-"In general, and the markets have kind of figured this out, geopolitical events are fairly short lived.
-You have to be careful of them and they will create stress moments in the market, perhaps corrections, but they don't tend to last," said Matthew Peron, global head of equities for Northern Trust Asset Management.

-But U.S. stocks' new records have come off relatively small moves, with some investors saying they see few reasons to extend bets ahead of several potential risks, including the negotiations over a potential Republican tax plan and next week's Federal Reserve meeting.

 Continue Reading Below